usnistgov/ndn-dpdk/docs/tuning.md

 * average number of dequeued packets per burst.

 These counters can be retrieved using GraphQL subscription `threadLoadStat` with the ID of a worker LCore (found via `workers` query).
-Generally, if the empty poll counter of a thread is much smaller than its valid poll counter, it indicates the thread is overloaded.
+Generally, if the empty poll counter of a thread is smaller than its valid poll counter, it indicates the thread is overloaded.

 ## Memory Usage Insights